Seamless gutters can be a smart option for replacing the old gutters that have become an eyesore and are leaking and

 Ice dams are common in cold-climate homes with insufficient attic insulation and inadequate venting.
 The heat melts snow, which runs down the roof and freezes at the eaves and in blocked gutters.

-Eventually, the ice dam doesn’t allow the water to drain, forcing the water to rise up underneath the asphalt shingles.
-From there, it can damage the roof deck and leak into your home.
+Eventually, the ice dam doesn’t allow the melted water to drain, forcing it to rise up underneath the asphalt shingles.
+From there, water seepage can damage the roof deck and leak into your home.

 This is one of many reasons why gutters should be kept in good condition and clear of leaves and debris.
 Adding insulation to your attic is a good idea, too.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: